devicemxl/Maths-Bytes/README.md

-# Maths-Bytes
+# Maths & Bytes
-Maths &amp; Bytes - An Elementary Maths Workbook in Python and Javascript
+Maths & Bytes - An Elementary Maths Workbook in Python and Javascript